Church Hospitality Ministry: How to Welcome & Engage Visitors

 New Membership

-The initial task is to gather information on the new member.
+The new church membership ministry takes the wheel guiding church visitor assimilation after they decide to become members.
+They gather information on the new member.
 Are they joining as a new member or returning member?
 Are they baptized?

 Many churches offer new members’ classes, and upon completion, members are introduced to the congregation.
 This is done via the right hand of fellowship ceremony or reception following church service.